Prescription Prices Are Wild: Check GoodRx Before You Pay Full Price New offer

 - Ask about transferring.
 If another pharmacy has a better price, the new pharmacy may be able to transfer the prescription for you.

-A Quick Note Before You Use It
+A Quick Safety Note Before You Use It

 More Ways to Cut Everyday Costs